mhannum72/mylunch/README.md

 todo
 ====

+* Delete meal is sortof working - study the 'lastpage' case, and the 'last item on last page' case.
+The last-item case should go to the previous page.
+The general lastpage case should destroy hdivs (for now).

 * Cut 1 keep whats there (sortof).

+* Why is the modal torn down when I send an ajax request?

 * Tweak the delete handler: what would really be cool is if when a picture is deleted, all of the other pictures shift over.
 This should be doable.
 Will